DataDog/hiring-engineers/answers.md

 Once the environment setup is done well.
 Then datadog service start collecting data for further process.
 Before that we can see overview of current status with the command *"datadog-agent status"*

-I have used above commands that seems shortcut to see required details of datadog services.
+I have used below commands that seems shortcut to see required details of datadog services.
   > *datadog-agent --help* - display all options
   > *datadog-agent status* - display status
   > *datadog-agent config* - display necessary config info